cervoise/blog/certifications/SLAE/Exo3-Egghunter.md

 ### Execve Date

-Based on examples from the course, a execve shellcode calling date can be easily done:
+Based on examples from the course, an execve shellcode calling date can be easily done:

 ```ASM
 global _start